-- 12.6.1 If the ceiling requirements are not met, or if the airport field elevation is charted at or above 3,500 feet MSL, the Contest Jury may authorize Programs to be flown with an optional break. - 12.6.2 When the optional break is authorized by the Contest Jury: - a) Pilots will be given a minimum of 10 minutes notice before flight that the optional break may be used - b) Each pilot may take one Interruption within their Performance without penalty. - c) The Chief Judge will record all Interruptions normally on the Chief Judge's Penalty Form, but the first Interruption observed will be considered the Optional Break and not penalized.
+- 12.6.1 The Contest Jury may authorize Programs to be flown with an optional break if the ceiling requirements are not met, or if they determine that the forecast high temperature will result in a density altitude of 5.000 feet or higher. - 12.6.2 When the optional break is authorized by the Contest Jury: - Pilots will be given a minimum of 10 minutes notice before flight that the optional break may be used. - b) Each pilot may take one Interruption within their Performance without penalty. - c) The Chief Judge will record all Interruptions normally on the Chief Judge's Penalty Form, but the first Interruption observed will be considered the Optional Break and not penalized.
 Any additional interruptions will be penalized in the usual manner. - d) Competitors may not land during an optional break. - 12.6.3 In the event weather conditions improve, the Contest Jury may rescind the optional break giving at least 10 minutes notice to the competitors.